List of Dexter characters: Louis Greene

 Louis Greene is the third intern in Miami Metro PD's forensics department, replacing Ryan.
 He is a computer genius, whose expertise leads to critical breaks in the Doomsday Killer case.
 Louis falls for Detective Batista's sister, Jamie, and reveals he is well off due to his side-gig of developing video games.
-Louis was developing a video game based on serial killers, and seeking Dexter's approval, showed him the game much to Dexter's disgust.
+Louis is developing a video game based on serial killers, and seeking Dexter's approval, shows him the game, much to Dexter's disgust.
 He sends the Ice Truck Killer's hand to Dexter's home, and tries to destroy Dexter for discouraging his video game.
 Dexter warns him to leave his life, to which Louis refuses.
 Dexter gets him fired and broken up with by Jamie by mailing the hand to Vince and a video of Louis having sex with a hooker to Jamie, leading Louis to attempt to sabotage Dexter's boat.
 In the process, he ends up getting killed in a mix up with Isaak Sirko.